Ulrich modules over cyclic quotient surface singularities: Preliminaries

-By this theorem, there is a one-to-one correspondence between non-free indecomposable special CM modules and irreducible exceptional curves.
-The dual graph of the minimal resolution of singularity $X\rightarrow\Spec(R)$ is also obtained by the Hirzebruch-Jung continued fraction expansion:
+By this theorem, there exists a one-to-one correspondence between non-free indecomposable special CM modules and irreducible exceptional curves.
+The dual graph of the minimal resolution of singularity $X\rightarrow\Spec(R)$ can also be obtained by the Hirzebruch-Jung continued fraction expansion:

-where a number in each circle is the self-intersection number of the corresponding exceptional curve.
+where each circled number represents the self-intersection number of the corresponding exceptional curve.